A mean field game approach to equilibrium consumption under external habit formation: Numerical Illustrations of Mean Field Equilibrium

-In sharp contrast, under the multiplicative (non-addictive) habit formation, the mean field habit formation process $\bar{Z}^m_t$ and the MFE consumption rate $C^m(t,x)=xc^m(t,x)$ of each representative agent exhibit more diverse trends over time, sensitively depending on different choices of model parameters.
-In Figure $3$, when the initial habit $z_0$ is very low, we can see that both the mean field habit formation process $\bar{Z}^m_t$ and the MFE consumption rate $C^m(t,x)$ are increasing functions of time $t$, similar to the results of $\bar{Z}^l_t$ and $C^l(t,x)$ under the linear habit formation.
-One can give the same interpretation as above that the competition nature of the problem motivates each agent to consume aggressively when the habit level is reasonable.
-However, we also illustrate in Figures $1$-$2$ that when the initial habit level $z_0$ is large and the initial wealth level $x_0$ is relatively low (note that there is no constraint between $x_0$ and $z_0$ as in the case of linear habit formation), the mean field habit formation process $\bar{Z}^m_t$ is usually first decreasing in time and then increasing in time.
-One can interpret this pattern that the average habit of the population, in the mean field equilibrium state, satisfies a type of mean-reverting mechanism.
+In contrast, under the multiplicative (non-addictive) habit formation, the mean field habit formation process $\bar{Z}^m_t$ and the MFE $C^m(t,x)=xc^m(t,x)$ instead exhibit diverse trends over time, sensitively depending on different choices of model parameters.
+In \autoref{fig:MFE-delta}, when the initial habit level $z_0$ is large and the initial wealth level $x_0$ is relatively low (recall that there is no constraint between $x_0$ and $z_0$), the mean field habit formation process $\bar{Z}^m_t$ can be first decreasing and then increasing in time.
+One might interpret this pattern that the average habit of the population, in the mean field equilibrium state, satisfies a type of mean-reverting mechanism.
 That is, when the habit level of the society is too high, the multiplicative habit formation preference often pulls down $\bar{Z}^m_t$ to a sustainable level and continues with another wave of growth, which can not be observed in the case under the linear habit formation.
 As for the MFE $C^m(t,x)$, more subtle trends can be observed over time, heavily relying on the representative agent's risk preference, the habit intensity, the competition parameter and other model parameters.

-We will present some illustrations and elaborate their financial implications in the following figures respectively.
+Let us first illustrate in {\autoref{fig:MFE-p}} the sensitivity results of the MFE on the risk aversion parameter $p$.
+In both cases, we choose and fix the model parameters $T=2$,~$\delta=0.1$, $\mu=0.2$, $\sigma=0.6$, $\alpha=1$ and take different values $p = 0.2,~ 0.5,~0.7$.
+For the linear habit formation, we further choose $x_0=5$,~$z_0=1$ and $x=5$; and for multiplicative habit formation, we choose $x_0=5$, $z_0=10$, $x=1$.
+We first note that both MFE portfolio $\pi^l(t,x)$ and $\pi^m(t,x)$ are increasing in $p$, which are similar to the Merton's solution that an individual investor allocates less wealth in the risky asset when she is more risk averse.
+These results are reasonable because our relative performance is purely measured by the excessive consumption with respect to the average external habit, and hence the equilibrium portfolio behaves similarly to the one in Merton's problem when the wealth level is adequate.